Guotepauc/Guotepauc/Learning/README.md

 - Tool coverage is broader than the practical hands-on work
 - Experienced SOC or CTI practitioners may find much of the content familiar

-### Final assessment
+### Verdict

 **Recommended as a structured introduction to CTI, particularly for professionals working in the Microsoft ecosystem.**

-For an experienced analyst, the course is better used as a refresher and curriculum overview than as advanced CTI training.

-It should be complemented by deeper learning in:
+For experienced analysts, the course is more useful as a refresher and curriculum overview than as advanced CTI training.
+It should be complemented by deeper work on OSINT, evidence evaluation, intelligence requirements, structured analytical techniques, attribution, and CTI automation.

-- Priority Intelligence Requirements
-- Collection planning
-- Source reliability and information credibility
-- Structured analytical techniques
-- Analytical confidence
-- OSINT investigation
-- Threat actor clustering and attribution
-- Vulnerability intelligence
-- CTI automation

 </details>